 Ancient beliefs and gods had to take refuge underground, defeated, ashamed, but still alive.
 As nobody believed in them anymore, nor had permission to worship them, the pre-Hispanic deities stopped being "deities" and became resentful and fearful creatures.
 Yes, more fearsome than they had ever been because now they had to hide and act outside the law.

-The Inquisition (which was a very cruel religious court) accused shamans who, according to the people, had the ability to become "nahuals"--fantastic creatures with wild features and superhuman powers--of being witches.
+The Inquisition (which was a very cruel religious court) accused shamans who, according to the people, could become "nahuals"--fantastic creatures with wild features and superhuman powers--of being witches.
 The common people were and still are convinced of the existence of the "nahuales" and other monsters (wicked snakes, sinister birds, fireballs, living skulls, etc.), but they no longer remember who gave them life, when, or what for.

 Mexican monsters are also related to other monsters of the world, some very old and from very distant areas of the planet.
 The "Seven-headed Serpent" of the Mixes, for example, is a version of the "Hydra", a portentous marine monster of Greek mythology, which is also mentioned in the "Apocalypse" of the Bible as "Serpent Satan" or "Seven-headed Dragon".
 And let's mention the ancient Chinese dragon or the creepy Japanese "Seven-headed Dragon".